 If you have unknowingly disturbed a beehive, the first thing to do is run away.
 Get into a car or other enclosed shelter so that bees cannot reach with their stingers.
 If that is not an option, run until the bees stop chasing you.

 One common idea that strikes everyone’s mind is to jump into the water.
 This might not be the best idea as bees may wait above water with their stingers.
 If you get attacked by bees, consult a physician for treatment.
 Do not forget to remove the stinger in the first place.

 Should I kill a bee if it lands on me?

-The first thing to do when a bee lands on you is to stay calm, peaceful and do not show any reaction.
+The first thing to do when a bee lands on you is to stay calm and peaceful and not show any reaction.
 Do not cause harm to the bee in fear.
-Make very little movement so that the bees don't feel threatened and put the stinger into your skin.
+Make very little movement so that the bees don't feel threatened, and put the stinger into your skin.
 Bees die after they leave the stinger.

 Should I get rid of bees?

 The answer to this question generally depends on your requirements.
 Bees are important to our ecosystem.
 They are responsible for the majority of the food we produce in the world.
 There are global concerns to protect bees, and many people do not find problems coexisting with bees.

 However, it is not always a peaceful existence.
 So when should you consider treating a beehive?